Here you can find all articles that are assigned to the category Interviews with Artists.

 Roland Regner has embarked on a radical photographic project.
 He is transforming his entire archive of biographical photographs by exposing them to a certain bacterium.

-Genetic Engineering and the exhibition “Cell Vitality”
+Genetic Engineering and the Exhibition “Cell Vitality”

 On the occasion of the exhibition Cell Vitality, Hubert Mayer first gives an introduction to genetic engineering and then discusses a project of art-related science.